BERNARD DRAYCOTT 1879–1934

 Buried in Radcliffe-on-Trent Cemetery, grave reference E128, no headstone

-Age 11 and living with father Thomas, 40 a farmer, mother Sarah 42, sisters Ida Isabelle, 10, Dorothy Clementine 8, and brothers Thomas Anthony 4 and William Henry 3.
+Age 11 and living with father Thomas, a farmer, mother Sarah, sisters Ida Isabelle, 10, Dorothy Clementine 8, and brothers Thomas Anthony 4 and William Henry 3.
 They lived at The Nook, Whetstone, Leicestershire.

-Age 22 employed as a bricklayer and living at 1 Forest Place, Nottingham.
+Age 22 employed as a bricklayer and living at 47 Park Street, Nottingham with wife Emily.

-Age 31 and married to Emily Judith, 30 with sons John Bernard 9, Charles William 3, and daughters Catherine Mary 6 and Grace Evelyn 1.
-They lived in a 4 roomed house at 11 Station Terrace, Radcliffe on Trent.
+Age 31, a bricklayer, married to Emily Judith, 30 with sons John Bernard 9, Charles William 3, and daughters Catherine Mary 6 and Grace Evelyn 1.
+They lived in a house with 4 rooms at 11 Station Terrace, Radcliffe on Trent.
 They had 6 children but 2 had died.
-He is employed as a bricklayer.

 Service Number: 609277.
 Formerly 267345